SDGforskning/sdg-strings/SDG11_query_action_WoS.md

             )
          )
          NEAR/15
-            ("sustainab*" OR "ecofriendly" OR "eco friendly" OR "environmentally friendly" OR "resilien*" OR ("local*" NEAR/3 "materials") OR "locally available" OR "native" OR "traditional" )
+            ("sustainab*" OR "green" OR "eco" OR "environmentally friendly" OR "resilien*" OR ("local*" NEAR/3 "materials") OR "locally available" OR "native" OR "traditional" )
        )